-Join Maxim Jago for an in-depth discussion in this video Creating a sequence, part of Up and Running with Premiere Pro CS6.
+Join Maxim Jago for an in-depth discussion in this video Creating a sequence, part of Learning Premiere Pro CS6.

 When you create a new project, the first thing Premiere Pro shows you is this new …Sequence dialog.
 And it's showing you this mainly to …prevent support calls.
 Because people were phoning up Adobe, and …saying, I don't know what I'm supposed to do. …Where do I put my clips?
 And the answer is, you put your clips in …a sequence.
 So to reduce the number of calls Adobe …had this panel come up when you first start the project. …You can have as many sequences as you like in a project. …And it's important to know that it's your sequence settings that define the way …your video and audio will play back in your finished edited project.…